ScottCalcalas/XZDBfunction/README.md

 xiaopei.sync.to.shinyapp() #No need to run if you already run xiaopei.input.all()
 ```

-Get the current using datasets inside the package location (If you want to confirm it's copied succuessfully)
+Get the currently used datasets inside the package location (If you want to confirm it's copied successfully)
 ```r
 xzdb.nowDataset()          #It copies current using datasets to your working path
 ```